ndorrh/portfolio/README.md

-# Hello World
+# My Portfolio

 > Description the project.
+> This project contains my personal information and all the projects I have built using HTML and CSS.
-In this project I created 3 files namely;
+> In this part of the project I designed the header section(toolbar) and Headline section
--index.html
--style.css
--test.md
-All i did was write "Hello Microverse!" in an h1 tag and gave it my favorite color red.

 ## Built With